Recommended Vaccination Protocol For Puppies and Dogs

 Vaccinations are a hot topic for humans and pets.
 This short article is not to debate the topic.
 This is simply to provide some very informative links from the experts in immunology and those influencing the vaccination protocols and the science and studies behind it.

-What I came to know about vaccinations following the horrible experience that pretty much destroyed my life (I am still paying the debt of the losses and will be for many years to come) was an earth-quaking eye opener.
-I spoke with every “specialist” and immunolist from just about every Veterinary Hospital in the country.
+What I came to know about vaccinations following the horrible experience that pretty much destroyed my life (I am still paying the debt of the losses and will be for many years to come) was an earth-quaking eye-opener.
+I spoke with every “specialist” and immunologist from just about every Veterinary Hospital in the country.
 What I came to learn about immunity and vaccinations changed everything.
 Just because that amazing, beautiful, very healthy older pup had 3 puppy vaccinations from the vet did not mean he was “immunized.”
 And we were likely over-vaccinating, or at the least, vaccinating too early with too many “combo” vaccines.
 The litters that got Parvo would start showing symptoms within days of receiving their first vaccines.
 What I did not understand then was that these vaccines were too early (for our litters).
 They were essentially wiping out the maternal protection still carried from the bitch at 6 weeks leaving them completely unprotected.
 And no one was telling me this.
-In fact, I was being told, by very well-meaning, but mis-informed (just as I was) to give the vaccine earlier!
+In fact, I was being told, by very well-meaning, but misinformed (just as I was) to give the vaccine earlier!

-We were actually damaging our dog’s immune systems.
-Like most everyone else, we were vaccinating our adult dogs annually.
+We were damaging our dog’s immune systems.
+Like almost everyone else, we were vaccinating our adult dogs annually.
 And we were starting 4-way combo puppy vaccines at 6 weeks of age.
 That makes me bawl just to type the words, now.
-The problem with that is that our mommas carried high immunity antibodies, which they passed on to the pups, which is great, except by vaccinating them at 6-weeks when the maternal antibodies were still very high, it wiped out all immunity leaving them completely unprotected and wide-open for disease.
+The problem with that is that our mommas carried high immunity antibodies, which they passed on to the pups, which is great, except by vaccinating them at 6 weeks when the maternal antibodies were still very high, it wiped out all immunity leaving them completely unprotected and wide-open for disease.
 Maternal antibodies likely don’t begin to wane until around 8 weeks of age.
 Sometimes much older.
-As you’ll see, there are now excellent tests (via simple bloodwork) to predict with very good preciseness, when the maternal antibodies are most likely to wear off in the puppies so the first puppy vaccine can be better timed to actually have a chance of causing an immune response and protect them.
+As you’ll see, there are now excellent tests (via simple bloodwork) to predict with very good preciseness, when the maternal antibodies are most likely to wear off in the puppies so the first puppy vaccine can be better timed to have a chance of causing an immune response and protect them.
 And it will be different with every litter.

 There is no question vaccines protect pets against potentially fatal diseases.
 However, the number and frequency at which they are administered, and the health risks they pose are.
-There is increasing evidence that some vaccines provide immunity well beyond one year–and sometimes for life–and repeated vaccinations do not enhance resistance to disease, but instead, can pose grave health risks such as injection site sarcomas (cancer), autoimmune diseases such IBD, hemolytic anemia, allergies, arthritis, tumours, seizures, dramatic behavioral changes, etc. And these health risks all come much later, when they are yours and very few would ever think to consider the over-vaccination in a puppy trigged them.
+There is increasing evidence that some vaccines provide immunity well beyond one year—and sometimes for life—and repeated vaccinations do not enhance resistance to disease, but instead, can pose grave health risks such as injection site sarcomas (cancer), autoimmune diseases such IBD, hemolytic anemia, allergies, arthritis, tumors, seizures, dramatic behavioral changes, etc. And these health risks all come much later, when they are yours and very few would ever think to consider the over-vaccination in a puppy trigged them.
 More and more studies prove they do.
-But the right vaccination at the right time is necessary and titers to prove or disprove immunity, instead of over-vaccination, are crital, life-saving tools at our disposal.
+But the right vaccination at the right time is necessary and titers to prove or disprove immunity, instead of over-vaccination, are critical, life-saving tools at our disposal.
 And not to use them is just ridiculous.

-For instance, if a pup is started on a minimal protocol at 8 weeks (the earliest now recommended, unless in a shelter situation where the history of the bitch is unknown, or the bitch dies during whelping, or is unable or unwilling to nurse the puppies withing the first 12 hours), and then another vaccine at 12 weeks, followed by a titer test at 14 weeks to show immunity or not, we know if the pup needs another vaccine.
+For instance, if a pup is started on a minimal protocol at 8 weeks (the earliest now recommended, unless in a shelter situation where the history of the bitch is unknown, or the bitch dies during whelping, or is unable or unwilling to nurse the puppies within the first 12 hours), and then another vaccine at 12 weeks, followed by a titer test at 14 weeks to show immunity or not, we know if the pup needs another vaccine.
 Even better, though is a pup started at 9-10 weeks, then 13-14 weeks, titered at 15-16 weeks, and possibly vaccinated again at 17-18 weeks if the titer shows no immunity.
-If we make this a normal practice, if breeders and veterinarians recommended this protocol instead of 2,3, even 4 more combo vaccines, do you see the lives that would be saved?
-If the practice would have been to titer that beautiful pup after 2 or the 3rd vaccine, it would have shown he had no immunity yet.
+If we make this a normal practice, if breeders and veterinarians recommended this protocol instead of 2,3, or even 4 more combo vaccines, do you see the lives that would be saved?
+If the practice had been to titer that beautiful pup after 2 or the 3rd vaccine, it would have shown he had no immunity.
 It would have saved his life.
 It would have saved all the puppy lives lost.
 And hundreds of thousands of dollars lost trying to save sick puppies.
-And when I think of the domino effect that had–and the effect such practices can have to safely protect thousands of puppies, it astounds me.
+And when I think of the domino effect that had—and the effect such practices can have to safely protect thousands of puppies, it astounds me.

 Recommended Minimal Core Vaccination Protocol: